National Research Center for Parents with Disabilities: Parents Empowering Parents / Padres Empoderando a Padres

 Webinar: Living with Anxiety as a Disabled Parent

-The webinar will discuss the anxiety of new parenthood from the viewpoint of two disabled mothers.
+The webinar discussed the anxiety of new parenthood from the viewpoint of two disabled mothers.
 Both generalized anxiety disorder among disabled parents as well as the day-to-day anxieties of parenting with a disability when parents often experience stigma and ableism at both a structural and personal level will be discussed.
 Register here.

 Housing Circumstances of Parents with Disabilities within the Child Welfare System